 The Ian Potter Centre, NGV, Federation Square, Melbourne.

 (from "Australian Modern Painting Between the Wars, 1914 to 1939", Mary Eagle.
-There, it is entitled Arrested Movement from a Trio.)
+There, and at the NGV, it is entitled Arrested Movement from a Trio.)

 Plate 2 : "ARRESTED MOVEMENT FROM A TRIO", Roy De Maistre, 1934.

 (from "Roy De Maistre: The English Years, 1930 to 1968", Heather Johnson, Plate 33.
 There, it is entitled Colour Composition derived from Three Bars of Music In the Key of Green (a.k.a.
 Colour Scale on a Musical Theme from Beethoven).)